firefly-iii/docs/docs/docs/how-to/data-importer/installation/docker.md

-(TODO clean up)

-# Docker installation
+# How to install using Docker

-## Together with Firefly III

-You can run the data importer in a Docker Compose combination with Firefly III.
-A **[docker-compose-importer.yml](https://raw.githubusercontent.com/firefly-iii/docker/main/docker-compose-importer.yml)** is available on GitHub.
+This guide will assume you'll want to install both Firefly III and the Data Importer.
+If you already have a Firefly III installation, and you wish to expand it with the data importer, do not worry.
+You can simply follow this guide again and reinstall Firefly III.
+You will point to the same data volumes and the same databases, so nothing will be lost.

+If you happen to include any existing data from Firefly III, please [back this data up first](../../firefly-iii/advanced/backup.md).

+## Docker compose

+### Download files

+Grab the **[docker-compose-importer.yml](https://raw.githubusercontent.com/firefly-iii/docker/main/docker-compose-importer.yml)** from GitHub.
 Download the raw file and store it in a directory of your choice as `docker-compose.yml`.

 Then, download the environment variable files:

 - Download the `.env.example` file for Firefly III [from the Firefly III repository](https://raw.githubusercontent.com/firefly-iii/firefly-iii/main/.env.example).
 Save the raw file as `.env` next to the docker compose file.
 - Download the `.env.example` file from the [Data Importer repository](https://raw.githubusercontent.com/firefly-iii/data-importer/main/.env.example) and save it as `.importer.env` next to the other files.
 - The final file (`database.env`) contains the database variables and can be downloaded from [the Docker repository](https://raw.githubusercontent.com/firefly-iii/docker/main/database.env).
 Save it as a new file called `.db.env`.

+### Edit files

 If you save all example files and change nothing, it will NOT YET work.
 You must do a few things: